How to use AI Overviews in Google Search without confusion

 A mini routine for checking before you rely on the answer

 Pick 1–2 claims that matter most, confirm them on sources, then rerun your query with a tighter constraint aimed at the disputed point.
-This keeps your time spend focused and practical.
+NIST’s Generative AI Profile explicitly recommends reviewing and verifying sources and citations in generative AI outputs as part of risk measurement and ongoing monitoring, and the same habit maps well to AI summaries.

 What helps when the topic changes or people disagree?